Content Author's Note:

 The Objective

-The objective of the JM program is to train group members in how to improve the way jobs are done.
+The Job Methods program trains team leaders how to improve the way jobs are done.
 The aim of the program is to help produce greater quantities of quality products in less time by making the best use of the available people, machines, equipment, resources and materials.

 The Method